jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 An email address can only be added to one account at a time.
 If you are seeing this error, the email address may already be associated with an expired account.

-To resolve this, contact [support@quickmail.io](mailto:support@quickmail.io) and provide the email address so it can be removed from the other account.
+To resolve this, on the chatbot, click 'escalate to human' and provide the email address so it can be removed from the other account.

 **It keeps adding the wrong Outlook email account**